 June 2022: As assessed, Belesia has failed to meet its debt obligations to Olvana.
 Talks are underway to cede Belesian mining rights on Panay to Olvana.
 The countries are at an impasse.
 (Analyst Comment: Olvana seeks to extend its grand thoroughfares into the second island chain by going through the Balabac Strait that connects South China Sea with the Sulu Sea; the strait separates Balabac Island from Banggi Islands north of Borneo that are part of Malaysia’s Sabah state.)

 July 2022: Olvana declares a unilateral fishing ban in the Belesian EEZ, pointing to the need to develop sustainable marine life due to overfishing in the Sulu Sea.
 The Belesian government filed a diplomatic protest over the matter.
-Olvana responds that it cannot accept the “unwarranted accusation” of the Belesian government and that it is fulfilling its obligations under international law including UNCLOS (United Nations Convention on the Law of the Sea) to protect marine biological resources in waters under Olvanan jurisdiction.
+Olvana responds that it cannot accept the unwarranted accusation of the Belesian government and that it is fulfilling its obligations under international law including UNCLOS (United Nations Convention on the Law of the Sea) to protect marine biological resources in waters under Olvanan jurisdiction.
 (Analyst Comment: EEZ stretches from the outer limit of territorial sea (12 nautical miles (nmi) out to 200 nmi from the coast of state in question.)

 August 2022: An Olvanan navy ship stayed in the Sulu Sea west of Belesia for three days, upsetting Gabal, South Torbia, and Belesia.
 Experts say it is part of Olvana’s effort to look after its interests in an ever-wider swath of the world’s waterways.
 The Electronic Reconnaissance Ship No. 172 entered the Sulu Sea without permission and stayed even after the Belesian navy ship Musketeer 1 challenged it.
 (Analyst Comment: Olvana is trying to expand the reach of its growing navy to protect its maritime interests and increase bargaining power in talks with other countries.
 A naval visit to the Sulu Sea could mean Olvana wants to establish a presence in waters closer to Indonesia and Australia while buffering its South China Sea claims.)